Skip to main content

 CiliumClusterwideNetworkPolicy

-CiliumNetworkPolicy and CiliumClusterwideNetworkPolicy differ primarily in scope and management approach, while their policy syntax is identical.
+The core difference between CiliumNetworkPolicy and CiliumClusterwideNetworkPolicy lies in scope and management, while their policy syntax is identical.

 Core Differences